EPM-RD-NETLAB/.NET-Framework-modules/M7. Framework Fundamentals/README.md

 [LINQPad 5](https://github.com/EPM-RD-NETLAB/.NET-Framework-modules/tree/master/M7.%20Framework%20Fundamentals/Samples/LINQPad)

 ## Tasks
+**Objective:**
-**Objective:** *Learn class System.String and standard formattable protocols and pluggable formattable protocols, as a implementation Stategy Pattern.*
+- *learning class System.String and standard formattable and pluggable formattable protocols, as a implementation Stategy Pattern.*

 1. Customer class has three public properties - Name (string), ContactPhone (string) and Revenue (decimal).
 Implement for the Customer's objects the opportunity of a various string representation.
 For example, the object with the Name = "Jeffrey Richter", Revenue = 1000000, ContactPhone = "+1 (425) 555-0100" can have the following string representation:
 - Customer record: Jeffrey Richter, 1,000,000.00, +1 (425) 555-0100
 - Customer record: +1 (425) 555-0100